 Find out how to improve your cholesterol levels with expert advice from trainer and nutrition expert Scott Baptie

-Cholesterol circulates around the body in your bloodstream by binding with protein particles and forming lipoproteins.
-There are two main types of these: high-density lipoproteins – known as HDL or ‘good’ cholesterol – which contain more protein than cholesterol, and low-density lipoproteins – known as LDL or ‘bad’ cholesterol – which contain more cholesterol than protein.
+Yes, there are two: high-density lipoproteins – known as HDL or “good” cholesterol – which contain more protein than cholesterol, and low-density lipoproteins – known as LDL or “bad” cholesterol – which contain more cholesterol than protein.

 Why is HDL good for you and LDL bad for you?

 The problem with LDL is that its membranes are weak and liable to break off.
-This causes your blood to clot, which increases the risk of developing cardiovascular problems such as heart attacks, strokes and heart disease.
+This causes your blood to clot, which increases the risk of developing problems such as heart attacks, strokes and heart disease.
 HDL counteracts this clotting effect by catching stray LDL and carrying it away from your arteries and back to the liver where it can be expelled from the body or re-used.
 The more HDL you have and the less LDL, the better your overall cholesterol health will be.

 Will eating certain foods raise my LDL levels?